viktor-ferenczi/se-dotnet-plugin-loader/README.md

 Clone the [se-dotnet-game](https://github.com/viktor-ferenczi/se-dotnet-game)
 repository first and follow the instructions there to build the game.

-Once it works, then you can add Plugin Loader by copying over the projects from this repository into your local Git working copy folder which has the decompiled game source in it.
+Once it works, copy over the projects from this repository into your local Git working copy folder, the one which has the decompiled game source in it.
 Overwrite the solution file or add the two projects manually in your IDE.

-Run the game by running the `SpaceEngineersLauncher` project.

-Alternatively build and run it from the command line by executing the `BuildAndRunWithPL.bat` script.
+Build and run the game with Plugin Loader's Launcher from the command line by executing the `BuildAndRunLauncher.bat` script.

+Alternatively, run the game by running the `SpaceEngineersLauncher` project.

 ## Compatibility